lavaeater/turbo-rocket-ultra/README.md

 ## Doing now: Player Damage / Enemy Attacks

 ### Mechanics
 Just like when the player shoots, enemy attacks will have a cooldown.
+When they are within a certain range, they will simply attack the player and with some probability they will succeed.
+Blood must splatter, health must be reduced, the player must be careful

 ## Done: Objectives v0.1